 SAP and ICC have reportedly analyzed cricket data to see how important each bowler on the team is in winning the games.
 In last year’s tournament, New Zealand, South Africa, and India had dismissed teams the most number of times which is what is said to make them tough competition.

 They have also used the data to detect similarities between the skilled players using seven different characteristics.
-In the previous year’s world cup it was found that those countries who were initially recognized as the dominant ones, like Ireland and UAE, had strong performing players with the similar characteristics.
+In the previous year’s world cup it was found that those countries who were initially recognized as the dominant ones, like Ireland and UAE, had strong performing players with similar characteristics.

-SAP and ICC not only want to use this data to deliver the interesting statistics to the fans but also to improve the team’s strategies and performance on the field, which in turn will ultimately increase a team’s chances of winning.
-The key to this is predictive analysis which forecasts the outcome for events that will take place within the fame by looking at the previous patterns in the data and factoring in many variables.
+SAP and ICC not only want to use this data to deliver interesting statistics to the fans but also to improve the team’s strategies and performance on the field, which in turn will ultimately increase a team’s chances of winning.
+The key to this is a predictive analysis that forecasts the outcome for events that will take place within the fame by looking at the previous patterns in the data and factoring in many variables.